I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 October in Tanzania

-October marks the end of the long dry season and the short rains begin to set in, but it still remains a fairly popular month for tourists.
+October marks the end of the long dry season and the short rains begin to set in, but it’s still a fairly popular month for tourists.

 - Parks and hotels less busy

-- Fewer safari trucks make for better game viewing
+- Fewer safari trucks makes for better game viewing

 - Huge migratory herds present around the Mara River in northern Serengeti